-Chemoprophylaxis or treatment for malaria in patients receiving ARV agents requires attention to potential drug interactions (see Table 5).
-Several potential drug interactions can occur between antimalarial and HIV drugs.45 Providers are also encouraged to check for drug-drug interactions by using an interactive web-based resource from the University of Liverpool at www.hiv-druginteractions.org.
+Chemoprophylaxis or treatment for malaria in patients receiving ARV agents requires attention to potential drug interactions.
+Several potential drug interactions can occur between antimalarial and HIV drugs as well as other medications used to treat HIV-associated opportunistic infections (see Table 5).46 Providers are also encouraged to check for drug-drug interactions by using an interactive web-based resource from the University of Liverpool at http://www.hiv-druginteractions.org.
 Mefloquine in repeated doses has been observed to reduce area under the concentration-time curve and maximal plasma concentrations of ritonavir by 31% and 36%, respectively.
 Insufficient data are available to suggest that dose adjustments are needed.

 No immune reconstitution inflammatory syndrome (IRIS) has been described in association with malaria.

 Managing Treatment Failure